 - negotiating changes to individual student marks.

-The University of Salford holds an Annual External Examiners Induction Event.
+The University of Salford holds an Annual External Examiners Induction Event each Autumn.
 The event is to guide new External Examiners on their role as an External Examiner for the University of Salford and you will be invited to the next event when it is due.
 Current External Examiners who have not previously attended an Induction are also welcome to attend.

-There are 2 training courses available online on Blackboard at the link below.
+There are two training courses available online on Blackboard Ultra at the link below.
 You will need to log in with your University of Salford email address which we will provide to you following the activation of your online account.
 If you find that your password has expired please contact our IT department on 0161 295 2444.